Slow Cooker Chicken Curry

 I really like the ease of a slow cooker, but you could also make this dish in the stove or oven.
 For the stove top I recommend cooking it covered on low heat for an hour and a half to two hours and for the oven 3 hours at 150 degrees Celsius (300 degrees Fahrenheit) should work.

 Make sure that you check the curry from time to time and give it a stir to ensure that it doesn’t stick to the bottom of the pot.
 If needed add in a splash of water to prevent the sauce from burning.

-This curry freezes incredibly well.
+This Whole30 Chicken Curry freezes incredibly well.
 I highly recommend doubling the recipe and then freezing it in small batches for those nights when you are short on time but are craving a delicious comforting meal.